tanmay-sketch/cmse-401-s25/hw4/HW4_STUDENT/HW4_Report.md

 ## Conclusion

 This assignment demonstrated the power of parallel computing in solving complex optimization problems.
-By implementing increasingly sophisticated parallel approaches, we were able to explore the solution space more effectively and potentially find better solutions than would be possible with a serial approach.
+By implementing increasingly complex parallel approaches, we were able to explore the solution space more effectively and potentially find better solutions than would be possible with a serial approach.

 ### Compilation Instructions